 Where the Canon 10x42L IS WPs excel mostly though is the fact they feature Canon's image stabilisation so, with the click of a button, will allow you to get an incredibly steady image.
-You can read more about the powers of image stabilisation in binoculars right here.

 Image stabilisation is usually reserved for cameras, but having them on a pair of premium binoculars like these does make a lot of sense, and can help you to properly focus on any stars and planets you may want to see with incredible clarity.

 Moreover, they're also waterproof and can therefore be useful to use in a lot of different weather conditions, and a rubberised grip can also make them rather comfortable to hold for extended periods of time.